San Luis +: Servicio de Noticias 13

 Originally, the news program was called Panorama Provincial in the 1980s.
 In 1994, it was renamed Canal 13 Noticias until 1997, changing to Revista 13.

 In February 2001, the channel's news service changed its name to San Luis Hoy.

 By 2008, the newscast was renamed El noticiero de San Luis.

 On April 3, 2012, as part of the change in the institutional image, it changed its name to Noticias 13; However, there were other editions: Hora de cierre (at midnight) and La Portada that remained until 2013.

 On December 11, 2023, a day after adopting its current name, the news program changed its name to Más Noticias.

 Translators

-Canal 13 has 19 relay stations throughot the province.
+Canal 13 has 19 relay stations throughout the province.